lesbass/xmas-train/Readme.md

 ## How to run
 Just run `make` in the terminal.

-### Future ideas
-* PHP
-* Rust

-One page with 28 input.
+One page with 13 input.
 Ask the audience to put together a code, pass the code to the wasm modules one by one until the plain text appears.